bbeek/refactorlegacy/Labs/Day2/Readme.md

 	> Hint, when first removing the instance variable `connection` we can ***Lean on the compiler*** to see which instances we need to remove
 	> Or, of course, use `Find and Replace` to update the code.

-- Extract holiday calculation
+- Extract holiday calculation<br/>

 	Next, extract the holiday calculation into a new method.
 	Use **Slide statement** refactoring to move the `isHoliday` variable declaration closer to the using. <br/>
 	Apply **Extract method** on the holiday calculation part.<br/>
 	This new method is now a *seam*, that we can use later to modify behavior under test.<br/>

-- Extract base price retrieval
+- Extract base price retrieval<br/>

 	Due to the `using` scope, we cannot simply extract the base price retrieval. <br/>
 	First, change the `using` scope so that it ends after `double result = (int)(await costCmd.ExecuteScalarAsync());`.<br/>